chpngyu/chip-seq-pipeline/README.md

-# ChIP-seq analysis and supplement
+# ChIP-seq analysis: supplementary material

 ## <a name="contents"></a>Contents